 This is one of the best markets to buy gifts (for yourself or otherwise).
 You’ll find Provencal fabric tablecloths, tea towels, soaps, small paintings etc. It is also the most musical market I’ve come across with a range of buskers from those sitting on the street side with a guitar to three-piece jazz bands.
 The stalls wind through the main streets of St Remy where you’ll be tempted not only by the market wares but the high-quality patisserie shops, Provencal home décor shops, and chic clothing shops.

 If you want to get the best of your day, I would arrive quite early, as there is little parking in St Remy.
 Sniff out a bakery for some croissants or a treat called ‘Cousadou’ (a unique speciality of Artisan Boulanger Robert Cambillau).
 Then head to the Café de la Place where all the locals gather and market vendors stand at the bar to drink a quick espresso after setting up their stands.
 If you feel like a lazy morning, this café supplies many English and French newspapers.
 It’s also perfect for that activity that must be coupled with visiting any market- people watching.
+This is where I meet my clients before we start our foodie market tour together so I might see you there!

 Make a Day of It